 After Time for Sharing, children up to age 5 are welcome to stay in worship or to go to our nursery in room 15.
 Resources for young children in worship can be found at the back of the Sanctuary and near the entrance doors at the front left corner.

 First United’s nursery provides quality childcare.
 Our nursery includes a cheerful play area stocked with age-appropriate toys and activities and a quiet area for sleeping, changing, and feeding.
 During worship, we provide a simple snack.
 Parents sign their children in and out.
+With the return to indoor worship, the nursery also is reopening.

 Kindergarten and above